catgriffin85/woollys_yarn_barn/README.md

 _pillow_

-A Python imaging library (PIL fork) for opening, manipulating, and saving image files.
+A Python imaging library (PIL fork) for opening, manipulating and saving image files.

 _stripe_